 When you apply to dietetic internship programs, the UF DPD Director will provide you with a "Declaration of Intent to Complete" form.
-You will complete this form, Dr. Gankofskie will sign, and then upload it to DICAS.
-The Declaration of Intent to Complete serves as temporary "proof" that you're on your way to completing the undergraduate program.
+You will complete this form and submit it to FSHN Student Services.
+The information is verified by Student Services and submitted by them to the DICAS website after you give them access through DICAS.
+It serves as temporary "proof" that you're on your way to completing the undergraduate program.